oracle/yo/doc/guide/configuration.rst

 instance's authorized keys.
 Thus, changing the configuration value could result in some instances being inaccessible.

-At the time of writing, the Intstance Console Connection feature (i.e. ``yo console`` command) is not compatible with ED25519 keys.
+At the time of writing, the Instance Console Connection feature (i.e. ``yo console`` command) is not compatible with ED25519 keys.
 It is recommended that you use 4096-bit RSA keys with Yo for the time being.
 You can generate one via the following command: